 Fast Foods - hamburger, cheeseburger, pizza (cheese or pepperoni), beef taco, bean/beef burrito

-Having a low iron count is the number one reason why people cannot donate blood.
-The average woman needs 18 mg. of iron a day.
-The average man needs 10 mg.
+Having a low iron count is the number 1 reason why people cannot donate blood.
+The average dietary intake for a woman should include 18 mg of iron a day.
+The average dietary intake for a man should be 10 mg a day.
 If you are unable to include more iron-rich food in your diet, check with your physician about a possible iron supplement.

 Yes, you must weigh at least 110 lbs. and be at least 17 years of age.
-You can check our height and weight chart (link to PDF chart) to verify eligibility.
+You can check our height and weight chart to verify eligibility.

 Is there anything I should do before I donate?

 Eat!
-We recommend eating within three hours prior to blood donation to minimize the risk of not feeling well after donation.
+We recommend eating within three hours before you plan to donate to minimize the risk of not feeling well after donation.